 Selecting a campsite that has facilities like toilets and a shower block will help them transition into going outdoors, and will make it easier for you as you can bring less gear.
 Choose a destination with your kids, and make sure you book ahead.

 Other things to consider with your campsite, is how far it is away from home.
 You want to be able to get away and enjoy time and space from your daily routine, but at the same time, you might not want to sit through a 4 hour car ride.

 Have a trial camp in the backyard before you go

-Make sure your kids are comfortable sleeping in a tent and make any notes of things you will do differently when you are away.
-Give them responsibility for their own gear such as a tent, chair or torch.
-Check out some of the great kid’s gear at Snowys.
+Make sure familiarise your kids with sleeping in your family’s tent if it’s their first trip camping, and make any notes of things you will do differently when you are away.

 Include them in the planning and packing